AI Growth System Audit first

 Map the current surface

-We look at the site, account, report, workflow, or lead path as it works now.
-Not just the ideal version.
+We look at the site, account, report, workflow, or lead path as it works now, including the messy handoffs.

 Find the delayed decision